RunMat

 sawtooth — Generate a periodic sawtooth waveform with optional peak position.

-y = sawtooth(t) generates a sawtooth wave with period 2*pi at the sample times in t, ranging in [-1, 1]. y = sawtooth(t, xmax) controls the peak position with xmax in [0, 1]: xmax = 1 (the default) produces a rising sawtooth, xmax = 0 produces a falling sawtooth, and intermediate values such as xmax = 0.5 produce a triangle wave whose peak is at the centre of each period.
+y = sawtooth(t) generates a periodic sawtooth wave with period 2*pi at sample times t, ranging in [-1, 1]. y = sawtooth(t, xmax) controls the peak position using xmax in [0, 1], following MATLAB-compatible waveform conventions.

 How sawtooth works